 Conferring copyright in works generated by artificial intelligence was obviously not in the minds of those who originally standardized copyright law.
 As the law currently stands, creative works qualify for copyright protection if they are original–and most definitions of originality assume a human author.

-While not (yet) specifically prohibited, non-human copyright is treated with suspicion by the laws of many countries.
-Spain and Germany, state that only works created by a human can be protected by copyright.
+While not (yet) specifically prohibited, most countries are resistant to the idea of non-human copyright.
+Spain and Germany state that only works created by a human can be protected by copyright.
 In the United States the Copyright Office registers an original work of copyrightable authorship “provided that the work was created by a human being”, relying on case law that findings that copyright law only protects “the fruits of intellectual labor” that “are founded in the creative powers of the [human] mind.”
 A recent Australian case (Acohs Pty Ltd v Ucorp Pty Ltd) came to similar conclusions.
-In Europe, the Court of Justice (CJEU) has also declared on various occasions that “originality” must reflect the “author’s own intellectual creation,” This is usually understood as assuming a human author.
+In Europe, the Court of Justice (CJEU) has also declared on various occasions that “originality” must reflect the “author’s own intellectual creation,” This is usually assumed to be a human author.

 Recognizing the work that goes into creating a program or machine capable of generating other artistic and creative works, a few countries such as India, Ireland, New Zealand and the UK, have taken the approach that authorship belongs to the programmer.
 UK copyright law says: “In the case of a literary, dramatic, musical or artistic work which is computer-generated, the author shall be taken to be the person by whom the arrangements necessary for the creation of the work are undertaken.”

 WIPO agrees, saying that “granting copyright to the person who made the operation of artificial intelligence possible seems to be the most sensible approach, with the UK’s model looking the most efficient.
 Such an approach will ensure that companies keep investing in the technology, safe in the knowledge that they will get a return on their investment.”